DIY: How to Stretch a Painting

 A “stretched” painting has been pulled tight and stapled over a wooden framework.
 It’s not the same as “framing” a painting.
 A frame is a decorative part that shows, while the wooden framework on the back, which is made of four or more “stretcher bars,” is what literally stretches the painting flat and holds it in its final shape.
 Stretcher bars aren’t visible, but a frame is.

-Why would I want to stretch my painting myself?
+Why would I want to do it myself?

-Stretching a painting is a quick and easy one or two person project that saves you a ton of money.
-And even having someone else stretch your painting after you receive it is usually much less expensive than having it shipped pre-stretched.
+Stretching a painting yourself using traditional stretcher bars is a quick and easy one or two person project that saves you a money.

 Is it really that easy?